duleorlovic/blog/_posts/2018-04-10-continuous-delivery-integration-ci-cd-pronto.md

 * generate specific keys for the project, make sure you can access with deploy user using this key
 ```
-# generate new key pair
+# generate new key pair on remove server
 ssh-keygen -t rsa -b 4096 -m pem -f my_app_ci
 # copy my_app_ci.pub to .ssh/authorized_keys on $PRODUCTION_IP, this will
 # success since ssh will offer your other keys ~/.ssh/id_rsa